Particl-Community/academy/intro/intro_general_functions.rst

 Inventory Management
 ~~~~~~~~~~~~~~~~~~~~

-Particl Marketplace lets you manage your inventory by creating a listing template for each item you want to sell.
+:term:`Particl Marketplace` lets you manage your inventory by creating a listing template for each item you want to sell.
 Additionally, you can manage your inventory's quantity and variants (i.e. colors, sizes, etc).
 Quantity and variant management is currently under development and will be added at a later update.

 - Listing templates are reused everytime you want to republish an item on the marketplace.
 - When a listing expires, the listing template saves its comments, feedback, and Q&A.